nashie1004/online-chess/README.md

 You can view a demo [here](https://github.com/nashie1004/online-chess).

 ## ACTUAL TODOS
-1. reconnect to existing game should be smooth
+1. reconnect to existing game should be smooth, handle side effects
 2. display move turn, check, checkmate, stalemate

 ## Installation